beejjorgensen/bgpython/src/bgpython_chapter_06_flow.md

 so the entire expression is false.

-By comparison, "I like dogs AND I like motorcycles" _is_ true, because both of those subexpressions is true.
+By comparison, "I like dogs AND I like motorcycles" _is_ true, because both of those subexpressions are true.

 And if neither of them are true, the result is also false.